derPierrre/llm-mas-process-discovery-framework/README.md

 ### Setup
 1. Clone this repository
-2. Open in Visual Studio Code or any other IDE
+2. Open in Visual Studio Code (or other IDE with Devcontainer support)
 3. When prompted, click "Reopen in Container"
 4. The container will automatically set up the complete environment, including MLflow